30 Working with a SummarizedExperiment

 airto just the untreated samples (dex == "untrt") and confirm that both the assay matrix and thecolDatashrank to match. - Pull the

-countsassay for the first 5 genes and first 3 samples into a plain matrix.
+countsassay for the first 5 genes and first 3 samples into a plain matrix. - Keep only genes with a total count above 100 across all samples.
+How many genes remain?

 # 1. shape and the treatment column